 You may have read recently on Facebook or other social media venues that you can tell how fruits and veggies are grown (conventionally, organically or with GMOs) based on the starting number on the little stickers that come on our products.
 Well, I decided to investigate.

-Agriculture term referring to method of growing edible plants.
-Grown using synthetic chemicals such as fertilizers and pesticides.
-Purpose is to mass produce, allows for out of season growing, and longer shelf life.
+This is an agriculture term referring to the method of growing edible plants.
+These types of products are grown using synthetic chemicals such as fertilizers and pesticides.
+The purpose is to mass-produce and allows for out of season growing and longer shelf life.

-When I first saw these pictures telling me to be a “Sticker Stickler”, I wanted to do my part, eat right and help educate others.
+When I first read articles telling me to be a “Sticker Stickler”, I wanted to do my part, eat right and help educate others.
 Because let’s be honest not everything we read on the Internet is true!

 So I asked Snopes if the beginning numbers on the annoying stickers on our fruits and vegetables really mean what they say.
 The feelings were mixed and I was provided the IFPS website for more info.